taiga2921/ICT632_smart_travel_planner/docs/system-architecture.md

 1. **User Action:** The user opens the Attraction Finder screen and enters a destination city or geographic coordinates.
 2. **Flutter Process:** Flutter sends a GET request to `/api/attractions?lat={lat}&lon={lon}&radius={radius}` with the Firebase ID token.
-3. **Express API Process:** Express calls the OpenTripMap API using `axios` with the provided parameters and retrieves a list of nearby attractions.
+3. **Express API Process:** Express calls the SerpAPI Google Local engine using `axios` with the provided parameters and retrieves a list of nearby attractions.
-4. **OpenTripMap Response:** OpenTripMap returns a list of places with names, categories, descriptions, and coordinates.
+4. **SerpAPI Response:** SerpAPI returns a list of places with names, types, ratings, addresses, and thumbnails.
 5. **Express Processing:** Express processes the attraction data and returns a structured JSON list to the Flutter app.
 6. **Response to User:** Flutter displays the attraction list with names, categories, and descriptions on the Attraction Finder screen.